-This website is home of workshops on the topic of Reproducible Research held at the Association of Geographic Information Laboratories in Europe’s (AGILE) annual conference series.
+This website is home of workshops and an AGILE INITIATIVE on the topic of Reproducible Research in connection with the Association of Geographic Information Laboratories in Europe’s (AGILE) annual conference series.

 The workshops are organised by a group of Open Science and Reproducible Research enthusiasts.
 They introduce interested scientists and developers to the concepts of reproducible research, raise awareness of challenges around computational reproducibility in science within the AGILE community, and give hands-on guidance on how to increase the degree of reproducibility for the participant’s own work.